 I’m a huge fan of chocolate advent calendars, but this year I wanted to do something different.
-I’m making a reusable set of fabric bags which I can fill with a suggested activity for the day.
+I’m making a reusable set of fabric bags that I can fill with a suggested activity for the day.
 I’ve gathered my favorite things to do from the holiday events guide and added a couple of crafts my family can do together to keep or give away as gifts.

 Here are the crafts I love to do with my young daughter and the local shops where we pick up supplies!